ubuntu/gnome-shell-extension-appindicator/README.md

----

-***IN SEARCH OF NEW MAINTAINER - SEE [BUG REPORT](https://github.com/rgcjonas/gnome-shell-extension-appindicator/issues/56)***

-Until someone takes over, I will maintain a heavily stripped-down version.
-Please do not complain about removed features.

----

 # AppIndicator/KStatusNotifierItem support for GNOME Shell
 This extension integrates Ubuntu AppIndicators and KStatusNotifierItems (KDE's blessed successor of the systray) into GNOME Shell.